sebsto/amplify-ios-workshop/MOB304/instructions/content/50_add_images/20_client_code.md

 - line 85 : we add a stored property to hold the SwiftUI image to be used by the user interface.
 This property is `@Published`, it means observers, such as `LandmarkRow`, will receive a notification when its value change.

-The list of all changes we made to the code is visible in [this commit]() TODO .
+The list of all changes we made to the code is visible in [this commit](https://github.com/sebsto/amplify-ios-workshop/commit/3e77d8a992d6600ba8bee3169c2ff30f5122c608).

 ## Launch the app